njuora/minmflfao/README.md

 #### Instances  (NMData)

-Since our problem MMFLPFAO is a variant of the maxTFFAO problem ([Boland2014](https://doi.org/10.1016/j.dam.2012.05.027))[^1], the data sets of maxTFFAO can be reused to evaluate the algorithm for MinFLFAO.
+Since our problem MinMFLFAO is a variant of the maxTFFAO ([Boland2014](https://doi.org/10.1016/j.dam.2012.05.027))[^1], the data sets of maxTFFAO can be reused to evaluate the algorithm for the MinMFLFAO.

-[^1]: Boland N ,  Kalinowski T ,  Waterer H , et al. Scheduling arc maintenance jobs in a network to maximize total flow over time[J].
+[^1]: Boland N,  Kalinowski T,  Waterer H, et al. Scheduling arc maintenance jobs in a network to maximize total flow over time[J].
 Discrete Applied Mathematics, 2014, 163(1):34-52.

 There are three datasets, each of them containing 8 networks and 10 job lists per network.
 The $j$-th network for dataset $i$ is described in the file: